craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 # Divine Creation
 ## Artifacts
 - Worldbinding
 	- > A set of 9 looped iron chains, each simple enough to seem largely mundane, but holding a dire power.
-Each of these 9 chains when crossed upon itself into a figure-8 will create a stable gate into one of the 9 major-non-material planes.
+Each of these 9 chains when crossed upon itself into a figure-8 will create a stable gate between one of the 9 major-non-material planes and Alaturmen.
 	- The Worldbinding to the [[Plane of Fire]] is held in [[Kakurak]]'s [[Who has a Horde|horde]].
 	- The Worldbinding to the [[Abyss]] is held by [[Nala, Ulfgar, Jerran, & Breenabell Roster]].
 	- The Worldbinding to the [[Feywild]] is held in the depths of [[The Old|Minyostalma]].